Imrul2322/Object-Detection-Project-using-YOLOR/README.md

 8. Coffee
 9. Tea
 10. Monkey

-total around 50 thousands images.
+Total around 50 thousands images.
 Number of images from all classes is almost similar to have better prediction performance.

 Training dataset link: